 A family membership entitles every member of a family who has reached the age of majority and who resides within the same household to one vote each.

-Each residential real property owner member shall be entitled to one vote regardless of the number of properties owned within the neighborhood; or the number of officers/partners in the business.
-If more than one property has the same majority ownership, they will be treated as one business.
+Each residential real property owner member shall be entitled to one vote regardless of the number of properties owned within the neighborhood; or the number of officers/partners in the entity owning the property.

 M. Eisenhart made a motion and R. Carr seconded the motion to accept the proposed Bylaws change, and to present the recommendation for change to the Membership at the Annual Meeting October 24.
 The motion was passed unanimously.